Patient Resources from Gentle Dental Care

 Why Do I Need It?

 Gum disease is caused by a sticky film of bacteria called plaque.
-Plaque is always forming on your teeth, but if they aren’t cleaned well, the bacteria in plaque can cause your gums to become inflamed.
+Plaque is always forming on your teeth, but if they are not cleaned well, the bacteria in plaque can cause your gums to become inflamed.
 When this happens, your gums will pull away from your teeth and form spaces called pockets.
 Plaque then gets trapped in these pockets and cannot be removed with regular brushing.
 If untreated, gum disease could lead to bone and tooth loss.

 A July 2015 study in the Journal of the American Dental Association finds that scaling and root planing is beneficial to patients with chronic periodontitis (gum disease that has advanced past gingivitis).
 Chronic periodontitis affects 47.2% of adults over 30 in the United States.

-What Happens During Scaling and Root Planing?
+What Happens During Scaling And Root Planing?

 This deep cleaning has two parts.
 Scaling is when your dentist removes all the plaque and tartar (hardened plaque) above and below the gumline, making sure to clean all the way down to the bottom of the pocket.
 Your dentist will then begin root planing, smoothing out your teeth roots to help your gums reattach to your teeth.
 Scaling and root planing may take more than one visit to complete and may require a local anesthetic.